-For the three months ended March 31, 2023 and 2022, the provision for current expected credit losses was \$21.0 million and \$(0.6) million, respectively.
-The increase in the provision for current expected credit losses for the three months ended March 31, 2023 compared to the three months ended March 31, 2022 is primarily due to specific CECL reserves that were assigned to two loans in the portfolio, changes to the loan portfolio and the impact of the current macroeconomic environment on certain assets, including high inflation and interest rates, partially offset by shorter average remaining loan term, loan sales and loan repayments during the three months ended March 31, 2023.
+For the three months ended September 30, 2023 and 2022, the provision for current expected credit losses was \$3.2 million and \$19.5 million, respectively.
+The increase in the provision for current expected credit losses for both the three months ended September 30, 2023 and 2022 is primarily due to an increase in the CECL reserves for risk rated "4" and "5" loans in the portfolio as a result of the impact of the current macroeconomic environment, including high inflation and interest rates, and other loan specific factors partially offset by shorter average remaining loan term and loan repayments during the three months ended September 30, 2023 and 2022.